 Erin Smith is president of BAERING, which she originally joined in 2010 as an account executive.
 She prefers working directly with clients and has been a key player behind the growth of the firm.
 Prior to her time with BAERING, she presented on behalf of SMPS—Triangle Chapter, Speakers Bureau for the American Red Cross, IABC, the Chapel Hill Chamber of Commerce and numerous colleges and universities.

 Elizabeth Kadick, account director, leads BAERING’s client team in the strategy, development and execution of strategic communications, branding and creative campaigns and initiatives.
 Elizabeth has worked with corporations, government agencies, trade associations and non-profits across industries on reputation management campaigns.
-From start-ups to household brands, Elizabeth has been on the ground floor creating, maintaining and strengthening reputations.
-Elizabeth joined BAERING after having spent time in Washington, DC with a PR firm, on Capitol Hill and in the New York State Legislature where she worked to uncover needs and map out thoughtful, actionable strategies for corporations, government agencies, trade associations and non-profits across industries on reputation and brand management campaigns.
+Elizabeth joined BAERING after having spent time in Washington, DC with a PR firm, on Capitol Hill and in the New York State Legislature.

 11:30-1 p.m.
 Luncheon